nctu-eva-lab/3DV-2022/README.md

 In this subsection, we will define a neural network to decode point clouds.
 Similar as above, define the decoder network in `src/model.py` file.

-Run the file `python train.py type='point'`, to train single view to pointcloud pipeline, feel free to tune the hyperparameters as per your need.
+Run the file `python train.py dtype='point'`, to train single view to pointcloud pipeline, feel free to tune the hyperparameters as per your need.

-After trained, visualize the input RGB, ground truth point cloud and predicted point cloud in `eval.py` file using: `python eval.py type='point'`.
+After trained, visualize the input RGB, ground truth point cloud and predicted point cloud in `eval.py` file using: `python eval.py dtype='point'`.

 ## Analyse effects of hyperparms variations